VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 On ReviewCompleted Event:

-Extract content_id (and slug if provided): From the event message, get the content identifier and any relevant metadata (title, etc.).
+Extract content\_id (and slug if provided): From the event message, get the content identifier and any relevant metadata (title, etc.).

-Fetch content from S3: Retrieve the markdown file for the given content_id from the drafts bucket.
+Fetch content from S3: Retrieve the markdown file for the given content\_id from the drafts bucket.
 If not found or access denied, emit PublishFailure (with reason "content file missing").
 (This scenario indicates a pipeline bug, as review should ensure content exists.
 It's an error path though.)

 Convert Markdown to HTML: Use a Markdown library (e.g., Python markdown or similar) to convert the markdown text into HTML.
 If conversion fails (e.g., due to some bad markdown or library error), log and emit PublishFailure (with details).
 Possibly could attempt a simpler fallback (but not necessary in Phase 1).

-Compose HTML page (if needed): Depending on how the site is structured, possibly wrap the generated HTML content in a basic HTML template (adding <html><body> tags if the markdown library didn’t do full HTML).
+Compose HTML page (if needed): Depending on how the site is structured, possibly wrap the generated HTML content in a basic HTML template (adding  tags if the markdown library didn’t do full HTML).
 If the content includes a title or meta, incorporate those.
 For Phase 1, possibly the markdown content already contains title as a heading which is fine.
 Minimal template might be applied or none if static site generator does it offline.
 We assume we may need to produce a standalone HTML snippet or full page.

 Determine output path/filename: Decide where to put the file in the public bucket:

 If a slug or human-friendly filename is available, use it (e.g., my-title.html).
-Otherwise use content_id as filename ({uuid}.html).
+Otherwise use content\_id as filename ({uuid}.html).
 Possibly include date or keep simple.
 Ensure the extension is .html for static hosting.

 Determine S3 key like posts/{filename} or root if no subdir.